realrasengan/markdown.doctor/README.md

 ## Features

-- Press ^m to see a live preview
+- Press ^1 to see a live preview
-- Press ^i to invert colors (light/dark mode)
+- Press ^2 to invert colors (light/dark mode)
-- Press ^s to download the .md file
+- Press ^3 to download the .md file
-- Press ^n to start over
+- Press ^4 to start over
 - Every keypress triggers a localStorage save, so your work should be there when you return.
 [1]

 [1] localStorage isn't always persistent.
 Make sure you save (^s) your work often!